The best sales to shop today: Roomba, Echo Dot, Yankee Candles and more - CNN Underscored

 - Our pick for best budget webcam — the Microsoft Lifecam HD-3000 — is even cheaper than usual right now, with about $10 off at Amazon.

-- Whether you need a pair of blue light-blocking computer glasses or your usual prescription lenses, you can find them for 15% off at Felix Gray’s Birthday Sale with code CHEERS.
+- Whether you need a pair of blue-light-blocking computer glasses or your usual prescription lenses, you can find them for 15% off at Felix Gray’s Birthday Sale with code CHEERS.

 - This lightweight, cordless Shark Anti-Allergen Pet Power Stick Vacuum can handle big messes, and it’s $100 off today only.